$independent guides for terminal-first AI coding

-AI Coding Tools helps developers turn AI agents, command-line workflows, reusable skills, OpenSpec, and review loops into a repeatable system for shipping software faster.
+Practical notes on AI coding agents, command-line workflows, reusable skills, OpenSpec, and review loops — organized as a repeatable system for shipping software faster and safer.

 The site is organized around one promise: help developers build a faster, safer AI programming system.